 When one door closes, another invariably opens; where I live is exceptionally beautiful.
 The region is famous for its breathtaking sunsets over the sea, interrupted by small islands.
 From my apartment, I can see over green, lush rice paddies and farmland all the way to the ocean.
 On my way to the bus stop, I pass an apple orchard.
 The rice paddies behind my apartment complex seem to stretch on endlessly in one direction; an unstoppable field of green.

 And the beauty of a small town can also be found in the people themselves.
 Friendly and welcoming, I’ve made more friends at the local track than I’ve made going out in Seoul.
 Yes, villagers stare at me and old women touch my face in some sort of disbelief, but no one is rude.
 The convenience store owners all smile and wave and in turn, I practice my Korean.

-Which leads me to the biggest advantage of living in the countryside for anyone with invested interest in learning Korean: no-one speaks English.
+Which leads me to the biggest advantage of living in the countryside for anyone with a vested interest in learning Korean: no one speaks English.
 Barely a soul can manage a sentence.
-Learning Korean will still be challenging, but getting in practice with the locals won’t be a struggle, like it might be in a city where locals are eager to practice their English with you.
+Learning Korean will still be challenging, but getting in practice with the locals won’t be a struggle, as it might be in a city where locals are eager to practice their English with you.
 Like any Asian country, there is no shortage of miscommunication and, as an expat living in the countryside, you’ll be responsible for filling in that gap, not the other way around.